ironhack-labs/lab-html-exercise/readme.md

 ### Starter Code

-The `starter-code` folder contains the `index.html` file with all the necessary text already provided.
-Also, in the starter-code, you can find the `images` folder with all the required images to successfully finish the exercise.
+You are provided with `index.html` file that contains all the necessary text so you don’t have to spend any time on typing it from the website.
+Also, you’ve been given the `images` folder with all the required images to successfully finish the exercise.

 ### Part I - pure HTML (no styles applied)